ozayakcan/discord-bot/README.md

 - Sometimes after bot restarted, if it's in a voice channel before restart, music commands not working properly.
 After you kick bot from voice channel, commands works again.

 - loop command disabled.
-The command does not work properly because song is removed from the queue when starts playing.
-  - Tried solutions:
-    1) Disabled removing song from the queue.
-But then play command stops working
-    2) Created seperate queue for loop.
-Still play command stops working
+(Not working)

 ### Installing
 - To download ffmpef, open shell in replit (ctrl+shift+s):